mandyvuong/CV/README.md

 ## Code Reviews

-Makers partners with reviwer, [CoGrammar](https://www.cogrammar.com/).
+Makers partners with reviewer, [CoGrammar](https://www.cogrammar.com/).
 The reviewer roleplays as a product owner with a set of non-technical requirements.
 I was observed for upto an hour on how to convert these requirements into a working, tested, well-written application.

 <details>
   <summary>Click here to view</summary>